Loading…

 Pharma is one of the most regulated industries globally, and Australia is no exception.

 The practical implication: AI in pharma must be governed alongside the quality management system, the medical governance framework and the promotional review process — not as a stand-alone digital program.
+It's the same lesson other regulated care sectors, such as aged care providers, are learning: governance travels with the workflow.

 Putting unapproved content into AI training or grounding.
 Off-label, draft or unreviewed content in an AI grounding layer creates predictable code-of-conduct and TGA exposure.
 Source documents must be approved, version-controlled and traceable.